Haggard (band)

-Haggard (/ˈhægərd/) is a German symphonic metal band founded in 1989.
-The group combines classical music and early music with death doom metal.
+Haggard (/ˈhægərd/) is a German symphonic metal band founded in 1989 that combines classical music and early music with metal.

 History

 Haggard was founded in 1989 and originally played death metal.
 They changed their musical style after their first demo tape, Introduction in 1992, becoming a band with symphonic melodies and classical instruments but folk themes.
 The album And Thou Shalt Trust... the Seer marked their breakthrough in 1997.
 After their second album Awaking the Centuries (the life of the prophet Nostradamus), they toured through Mexico twice.
-In 2004, they released their third album Eppur Si Muove which is about the life of Italian scholar Galileo Galilei, sentenced to house arrest for heresy by the Catholic Church for supporting Copernicus' claim that the Earth revolved around the sun.

 Just before their album Awaking the Centuries was released, the group had its highest number of musicians at 21.
 All their songs are written by vocalist and guitarist Asis Nasseri.

+In 2004, they released their third album Eppur Si Muove about the life of Italian scholar Galileo Galilei, sentenced to house arrest for heresy by the Catholic Church for supporting Copernicus' claim that the Earth revolved around the Sun.
+In 2021 the album was elected by Metal Hammer as the 23rd best symphonic metal album.

 The fourth album, Tales of Ithiria, was released in 2008 and is based on a fantasy story.